mkorbi/kubernetes-the-hard-way-aws-style/README.md

 # Kubernetes The Hard Way AWS Style

-We just adjusted this guide to be used on AWS.
+We just adjusted this guide to be used on Amazon Web Services (AWS).
 The true work was done by Kelsey Hightower and all other contributors.

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).